This ccTLD Sponsorship Agreement ("Agreement") is by and between

 site policy for the registry data managed by the Sponsoring Organization.

-The escrow agent or mirror-site operator shall be approved by JPNIC,
+The escrow agent or mirror-site operator shall be mutually approved

 not be under the Sponsoring Organization's control.
 The escrowed or